-Gerald J. Steinacher is an Associate Professor of History and the Rosenberg Professor of Judaic Studies at the University of Nebraska-Lincoln (USA).
+Gerald J. Steinacher is a Professor of History and the Rosenberg Professor of Jewish Studies at the University of Nebraska-Lincoln (USA).
 Prior to his appointment he served as the Joseph A. Schumpeter Research Fellow in the Center for European Studies at Harvard University.

-In 2006 he was a Visiting Fellow at the United States Holocaust Memorial Museum in Washington D.C. and since continues to work closely with the Museum’s education and research programs.
+In 2006 Dr. Steinacher was a Visiting Fellow at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum (Washington, D.C.) and since then has worked closely with the Museum’s staff on research and teaching initiatives.
 In 2015 Steinacher was a Research Fellow at the International Institute for Holocaust Research at Yad Vashem/Israel and in 2018 Distinguished Fellow at the Center for Holocaust Studies at the Institute for Contemporary History in Munich.
-He is the author of numerous publications on German and Italian twentieth-century history, most recently Humanitarians at War: The Red Cross in the Shadow of the Holocaust (2017), and Nazis on the Run: How Hitler’s Henchmen Fled Justice (2011) both published by Oxford University Press.

 Curriculum Vitae Download & Links